 GRAINS-Corn dips after 2 days of gains, slow U.S. harvest pace limits decline

-SINGAPORE, Oct 4 (Reuters) - Chicago corn futures slid on Tuesday after two straight sessions of gains, although a slower-than-expected pace of U.S. harvest provided a floor under the market.
+SINGAPORE, Oct 4 (Reuters) - Chicago corn futures slid on Tuesday as traders took a breather after two straight sessions of gains, although the slower-than-expected pace of U.S. harvest provided a floor under the market.

-Wheat ticked higher with heightened Russia-Ukraine tensions renewing concerns over global food supplies.
+Wheat declined for a second consecutive session, after climbing to a three-month high last week on the back of heightened Russia-Ukraine tensions.

 (Reporting by Naveen Thukral; Editing by Subhranshu Sahu)